 Information on Mr. Masters’ and the other top five teachers’ lesson plans, pedagogical approaches and teaching resources will be made available soon on the CIC web site as a resource for Canadian teachers.

 - News Release — Winner of Award for Excellence in Holocaust Education announced

 International Poster Competition

-Canada is inviting Canadian students in Graphics, or Art and Design to compete with students from around the world in an International Poster Competition on the theme “Keeping the Memory Alive - Journeys through the Holocaust.”
-The winning posters will be unveiled on International Holocaust Remembrance Day on January 27, 2014.
+Canadian students finished in first and second place in an International Poster Design Competition to commemorate the Holocaust on the theme “Keeping the Memory Alive - Journeys through the Holocaust.”

 - Based on Lieut.
 H. Gordon Aikman, Canada.
 Dept. of National Defence, Library and Archives Canada, accession number 1967-052 NPC, item 43534, PA-138238